-The "I" designation is used when the student has not completed the course requirement for extenuating circumstances, such as serious illness or bereavement and has been granted an extension of time in which to do so.
+The "I" designation is used when the student has not completed the course requirement for extenuating circumstances, such as serious illness or bereavement and has been granted an extension of time in which to do so, as per the Assignment Extension section of this handbook.
 An "I" is not intended to give an extension to students who have failed to satisfactorily complete course requirements within the prescribed time specified by the AEI.